PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ## 🛠 Autonomous Metaverse Cities
 The purpose of the DDRL is to create a  unique transformative economic and social reform blueprint that is opening a region up to the world.<br><br> DDRL develops Autonomous Metaverse Cities as a critical response to the failures of centrally-planned government policies and the demand for new private cities and urbanization models<br>
 ## How does AM Cities use the Metaverse?
-DDRL investigates the way Metaverse enables communities and local governance to take essential next steps in effecting change.
-The Metaverse has the potential to draw citizens from around the world, and reach new groups of people who are looking for a business community with shared social, cultural or economic goals.
+DDRL investigates the way Metaverse enables communities and local governance to take essential next steps in developing a new city from scratch.<br><br> The Metaverse has the potential to draw citizens from around the world, and reach new groups of people who are looking for a business community with shared social, cultural or economic goals.

 ## ⚡️ The Metaverse is the interface to experience our urban environments
 This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire fractional ownership in city's revenues, and participate in collective decision making.<br>